FollowTheProcess/spok/README.md

 # A dependency can be filepaths (including globs) or names of other tasks

 # Tasks have optional outputs (if they generate things)
-# This enables `spok clean` to restore everything to it's original state
+# This enables `spok --clean` to restore everything to it's original state

 # A comment above a task is it's docstring
 task <name>(<deps>?...) -> <outputs>?... {